When folk entrust us to

-assist them as they consider how best to frame the funeral of a loved one or help with scattering ashes, we stand in our personal spiritual integrity without imposing it on those we are invited to honour.
+assist them to frame the funeral of a loved one or dealing with ashes, we stand in our personal spiritual integrity without imposing it on those we are invited to honour.

 Creoginity sees its role as that of honourably recalling the life of the deceased by respecting the values they expressed

 in life, whether Faith, Atheist, Humanist or other, so while our CEO (Rev. David Gray) is a Christian minister regularly doing services across Christian denominations by